neajul/Hosthandleiding/content/1-2 What is self-hosting.md

 Nothing is perfect: permacomputing, computing in gernal is not sustainable from an ecological point of view.
 But it could be (slightly) betterl

-## 1.2.1 What are the benefits of Self Hosting?
+## 1-2-1 What are the benefits of self-hosting?

 As previously discussed, self-hosting comes with a set of ethical and practical advantages.